2025 Preakness Stakes betting guide and tips

 1873SurvivorGeorge Barbee2:43.00

-Race named after the first winner
+Race named after first track winner

 The Preakness Stakes is named after Pimlico Race Course’s first winner, a colt named Preakness, which won the 1870 Dinner Party Stakes.

 The name itself, though, actually dates back to the 1700s.
-The name stems from a region in New Jersey by a tribe of Native AmericansPra-qua-les (or “quail woods”).
-It has slowly evolved over a century or so to become the Preakness as we know it today.
+It stems from a region in New Jersey by a tribe of Native Americans, Pra-qua-les (or “quail woods”).

 Milton Sandford, a thoroughbred owner, gave the name to his farms, one of which was located in that same area of New Jersey.
-Later, the name would be given to a colt of his, which would then go on to win that fateful 1870 race.
+Later, the name would be given to a colt of his, which would then go on to win that 1870 race.
 He was subsequently immortalized in the name of the prestigious Preakness Stakes, courtesy of the Maryland Jockey Club.

-The introduction of the Triple Crown
+Introduction of the Triple Crown

 Initially, the Preakness Stakes was run at a distance of 1.5 miles.